fgimian/macbuild-ansible/README.md

     - One of the cask apps requires root and password prompt comes up
     - Fonts can't be installed by homebrew cask when home directory is on a different volume
+    - Microsoft Office and VMware Fusion are large downloads; it would be good if we could find a way to use a local installer for these
 * OS X
     - **Finder**: Sidebar containing favourites and so forth
     - **Dock**: Setup the Dock with the appropriate icons